-Use Forms BH-20a through BH-20g to develop the detailed budget for the service.
+Use Form BH-20 to develop the detailed budget for the service.
 Also included is a list of the specific items that would be in that budget section.

+- BH-20 Summary page details the Revenue and Expense Summary

-- BH-20a Revenue Summary [Ensure revenues expected for the service are reported from ALL other funding sources (i.e., Medicaid)]
+- Revenue Summary [Ensure revenues expected for the service are reported from ALL other funding sources (i.e., Medicaid)]

-- BH-20b Expense Summary [include the federally approved indirect cost rate or approved de minimis rate from the DBH]
+- Expense Summary [include the federally approved indirect cost rate or approved de minimis rate from the DBH]

 - BH-20c Personal Services Expenses [Ensure that all staff to be employed to provide the service are reported on this form]

 - BH-20d Operations Expenses

 - BH-20e Travel Expenses

-- BH-20f Capital Expenses
+- BH-20f Other Expenses

-- BH-20g Other Expenses
+- BH-20g Administration Expenses

 - b) One Time Development/Start-up Budget

-Use Forms BH-20a through BH-20g to develop the one time start up budget for the service.
+Use Forms BH-20 to develop the one-time start-up budget for the service.
 These forms have a list on the back of the page that includes specific items for that budget section.

+- BH-20 Summary pages

-- BH-20a Revenue Summary
+- Revenue Summary

-- BH-20b Expense Summary
+- Expense Summary

 - BH-20c Personal Services Expenses

 - BH-20d Operations Expenses

 - BH-20e Travel Expenses

-- BH-20f Capital Expenses
+- BH-20f Other Expenses

-- BH-20g Other Expenses
+- BH-20g Administration Expenses

-- c) Budget Justification Narrative This narrative will explain in detail why the costs listed on the budget itemization forms for both A and B above are necessary and how those costs were calculated.
+- c) Budget Justification Narrative This narrative will detail why the costs listed on the budget itemization forms for sections A and B are necessary and how those costs were calculated.
 Please address the following items separately in the narrative:

-- d) Annual Operating Budget: Explain and justify all items included in the annual operating budget including

-- Staffing needs by position, number of full-time equivalents (FTEs), and their respective salary and fringe costs separately.

-- How ongoing operational, travel, capital outlay, personnel, professional fees, and consultant needs, and costs were determined.

-- Describe the project's facility and space requirements and explain why the amount is needed.

-- Identify amounts and sources of any other revenues to be used or received with this

-project, in addition to the state and/or federal funds being requested with this

-proposal.

-- e) One Time Development/Start Up Budget Explain and justify all items included in the start-up (one-time) cost budget. - Staffing needs by position, number of full-time equivalents (FTEs), and their respective salary and fringe costs separately. - How long it will take to develop the service and why. - How ongoing operational, travel, capital outlay, personnel, professional fees, and consultant needs, and costs were determined. - Describe the how the agency will procure the project's facility and space requirements and explain why the amount is needed. - Identify amounts and sources of any other revenues to be used or received with this project, in addition to the state and/or federal funds being requested with this proposal.
+- Describe the project's facility and space requirements and explain why the amount is needed. - Identify amounts and sources of any other revenues to be used or received with this project, in addition to the state and/or federal funds being requested with this proposal. - d) Annual Operating Budget: Explain and justify all items included in the annual operating budget including - Staffing needs by position, number of full-time equivalents (FTEs), and their respective salary and fringe costs separately. - How ongoing operational, travel, capital outlay, personnel, professional fees, consultant needs, and costs were determined. - Describe the project's facility and space requirements and explain why the amount is needed. - Identify amounts and sources of any other revenues to be used or received with this project, in addition to the state and/or federal funds being requested with this proposal. - e) One Time Development/Start Up Budget Explain and justify all items included in the start-up (one-time) cost budget. - Staffing needs by position, number of full-time equivalents (FTEs), and their respective salary and fringe costs separately. - How long it will take to develop the service and why. - How ongoing operational, travel, capital outlay, personnel, professional fees, consultant needs, and costs were determined. - Describe the how the agency will procure the project's facility and space requirements and explain why the amount is needed. - Identify amounts and sources of any other revenues to be used or received with this project, in addition to the state and/or federal funds being requested with this proposal.